National Lighthouse Day

 Enjoy National Lighthouse Day by visiting a lighthouse, or learning more about your local lighthouse preservation society.
 Or, read a book about lighthouses.

-Origin of National Lighthouse Day:
+History and Origin of National Lighthouse Day:

 On this day in 1789, the U.S. Congress enacted legislation allowing the federal government control over the creation and maintenance of lighthouses.
 This special day evolved out of this event, and in recent years, through efforts to preserve lighthouses as a important historical symbol in America.